Embattled immigration deal shows rightward lurch for Biden and Democrats

 “Not just going back all the way to what Joe Biden had campaigned on, but even the positions that he was more recently taking in court cases challenging [Trump-era] policies.”

-Provisions in the new immigration bill would allow the summary expulsion of asylum seekers, with some exceptions, at the southern border when border encounters average 4,000 per day over a week.
+Provisions in the new immigration bill would have allowed the summary expulsion of asylum seekers, with some exceptions, at the southern border when border encounters average 4,000 per day over a week.
 Those expulsions would be mandatory if border crossings reach an average of 5,000 per day over a week, or 8,500 in one day.

-In addition, the bill would increase the White House’s authority to order expedited removals (PDF), allowing the Department of Homeland Security to swiftly deport undocumented people both at the border and within the country.
+In addition, the bill would have increased the White House’s authority to order expedited removals (PDF), allowing the Department of Homeland Security to swiftly deport undocumented people both at the border and within the country.

-The deal would also create a higher standard for evaluating “credible fear” interviews, the first step in the asylum process: During those interviews, asylum seekers have to establish that they fear persecution in their home country and therefore cannot return.
+The deal would have also created a higher standard for evaluating “credible fear” interviews, the first step in the asylum process: During those interviews, asylum seekers have to establish that they fear persecution in their home country and therefore cannot return.

 ‘Poisoned with extreme anti-immigrant policies’

-Several asylum advocacy groups have said the bill does include some positive measures, including proposals to speed up the notoriously sluggish process of adjudicating asylum claims.
+Several asylum advocacy groups have said the bill did include some positive measures, including proposals to speed up the notoriously sluggish process of adjudicating asylum claims.

-It would also increase employment and family visas by 50,000 a year over five years.
+It would have also increased employment and family visas by 50,000 a year over five years.
 And immigration rights groups have applauded a provision to grant permanent residency to tens of thousands of Afghans evacuated after the Taliban takeover of their country.

 Krish O’Mara Vignarajah, president of Global Refuge, said the deal underscores the need for comprehensive border legislation.
 But, she added, it falls short of fulfilling the US’s “core values”.